dragon-dune/dragon-dune/docs/README.md

 6. If the current player is not the Goblins, they may disband some or all of the units in one territory.
 Disbanded units are removed from the board, but do not go to the graveyard.
+7. If a player placed units in the same territory as the Troll Marker, then 3 units in that territory are removed.
+If there are still units then the Troll Marker is also removed.
 7. Then the whole process repeats for the next player in player order.

 ![](art/crossed-swords.png)